40+ Important Healthcare Industry Statistics & Facts

 67.3% of all healthcare breaches were linked to hacking and IT incidents, followed by unauthorized disclosure (21.5%) and loss or theft (8.7%).

-16. California witnessed 49 healthcare data breaches, making it the state with the highest number of breaches in 2020.
+16. California witnessed 49 healthcare data breaches, making it the state with the highest number of breaches.

 (Healthcare Breach Report)